 Have you ever wondered what could have happened if Joseph and Daniel did not use their gift of interpreting dreams?
 Egypt could be totally wiped out due to 7 years of famine.
 Daniel and his friends could have died and the name of God will not be high and lifted up in Babylon.
 In the bible, Jesus talks about the parable of the talents in Mathew 25:14-30.
 God has given all of us each a measure of talent.
 Some five, some two and some one, but each according to his own ability.
 Jesus wants us to use our measure of talent for His kingdom!
 Don't be like the one who hid his talent in the ground.

-If you think about this carefully, the dream that we want to achieve in our lives is already within us.
+If you think about this carefully, the dream we want to achieve in our lives is already within us.
 God is the initiator of our dreams.
 He has already deposited in you whatever is required to fulfill your dream.
 God is faithful.
 He will not ask you to accomplish something He does not provide for.
 Both Daniel and Joseph know what gifts God had given them and they used it at the opportune time.
 Both of them received handsome rewards.
 Have you found your dream?
-Have you uses your God given gifts and abilities to accomplish your dream?
+Have you used your God given gifts and abilities to accomplish your dream?

 3. The Steward and The Master